iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 ### Units Provider

 A units provider is used to define all available units and provides conversion factors between units.
 The [QuantityFormatter]($frontend) has a default units provider [BasicUnitsProvider]($frontend) that only defines units needed by the set of QuantityTypes the formatter supports.
 Most IModels contain a `Units` schema.
-If this is the case, an SchemaUnitsProvider may be defined when an IModel is opened.
+If this is the case, a SchemaUnitProvider may be defined when an IModel is opened.
 The parent application must opt-in to using an IModel specific UnitsProvider using the following technique:

 ```ts
     const schemaLocater = new ECSchemaRpcLocater(iModelConnection);